Cardiff will revert to their traditional blue home kit with immediate effect.

-“People were able to say what they thought and they said it an eloquent and intelligent way,” said Slade, who attended Thursday’s meeting at the Cardiff City Stadium.
+“People were able to say what they thought and they said it an eloquent and intelligent way,” said Slade.

-Cardiff have slipped to 12th in the Championship after going five games without a win but Slade believes changing the colour and the crest could provide the momentum necessary to make a charge for the play-offs in the second half of the season.
+Cardiff have slipped to 12th in the Championship after going five games without a win but Slade believes changing the colour and crest could provide the momentum to make a late charge for the play-offs.

-He said: “To paraphrase John F. Kennedy, ’Let us never compromise out of fear.
+Tan said: “To paraphrase John F Kennedy, ‘Let us never compromise out of fear.
 But let us never fear to compromise.’

 “My wish is to unite and make the club successful and in order to achieve this I fully support the board’s decision to implement the following changes: